dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ##Different Design in Panel
 Some customers would like to merge more than 1 PCB in the same gerber.
 We know you want to save money but this may make it **hard to cut the board outline** and more importantly this will take a lot more time to pick up and package the PCB.
 Although by ,doing this, you just have the one order, this complicates the fabrication of the panel and separation of the individual PCBs, so we will usually charge more for this.
-Similarly, using holes or slots as breakoff sections between boards are treated the same way as putting more than one design on a panel, each with its' own board outline.
+Similarly, using holes or slots as break off sections between boards are treated the same way as putting more than one design on a panel, each with its' own board outline.

 Note: This additional charge only applies if the PCBs on a panel are different.
 Boards such as in the left hand image below will not incur an additional charge because they are easy to pick up but boards such as in the right hand image would incur an additional charge.